Without the Spirit of God impacting our hearts, we cannot know or believe the things of God.

 14 But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.
 1 Corinthians 2:14 (NKJV)

-God is reaching out to all people at all times, but most of the time we are resistant to His invitation of faith.
-We want to do things our own way and live our life exactly as we choose.
+God is reaching out to all people at all times, but most of the time, we are resistant to His invitation to faith.
+We want to do things our own way and live our life exactly as WE choose to.
 After all, haven’t we made it this far in life just fine without the benefit of God in our lives?
-That is what many of us have believed.
-But in fact, a loving God has been with us the whole time.
+That is what many of us believed.
+But in fact, a loving God has been with us all along, providing countless blessings and protections, despite our thankless attitude.

 In the present day, the people of Israel have been regathered from all over the world into a restored nation.
-Many citizens there believe it all happened only through the efforts of people, and that God doesn’t even exist, let alone played a role in their nation’s creation.
+Many citizens there believe it only happened through the determined efforts of people, and that God doesn’t even exist, let alone play a role in their nation’s creation.

-The prophets Ezekiel and Joel tell us that one day, this shared belief will be challenged.
-A massive invasion of Israel will take place under the leadership of one named Gog, the driving force behind an alliance of attacking nations.
-Every technological defense known to man will be employed and will fail, leading to a desperate plea for help from Almighty God.
+The prophets Ezekiel and Joel tell us that, one day, this shared belief will be challenged.
+A massive invasion of Israel will take place under the leadership of a mysterious person named Gog, the driving force behind an alliance of attacking nations.
+Every technological defense known to man will be employed by the nation, but will fail, leaving them defenseless, leading to a desperate communal plea for help from Almighty God.

-God has promised in His word that He will hear and answer their plea in that hour.
-This will come in a way that will not only strike down the invaders but will shake the heavens and the earth to their very limits.
-No person on earth will be unaffected during this great, end-times battle.
-It will mark the historical end of the kingdoms and empires of people and the beginning of the eternal rule of the kingdom of God.
+God has promised in His prophetic word that He will hear and answer their plea in that dark hour.
+His response will come in a way that not only strikes down the invaders, but will shake the heavens and earth to their very limits.
+No person on earth will go unaffected during this great, end-times battle.
+It will mark the historical end of kingdoms and empires led by people, and the beginning of an eternal, divinely-led rule by the returning Christ in the kingdom of God.

 Ezekiel writes of this day: